Jon Moxley: The Shield (2012–2014)

-Feud with Seth Rollins (2014–2015)
+Feuds with Seth Rollins and Bray Wyatt (2014–2015)

 Ambrose promptly began feuding with Rollins, which included the duo interfering in each other's matches.
 During this period, Ambrose and Reigns amicably separated as a team, with Ambrose debuting new ring attire and new entrance music.
 Ambrose competed the 2014 Money in the Bank ladder match on June 29, which Rollins would win after Kane attacked Ambrose.
 Ambrose was scheduled to face Rollins at Battleground on July 20, but he was ejected from the arena by Triple H after a pre-match brawl with Rollins.
 Rollins was later announced as the winner via forfeit, prompting Ambrose to return to the arena and attack Rollins.
 Ambrose and Rollins eventually wrestled at SummerSlam on August 17 in a lumberjack match, which Ambrose lost after Kane again interfered and Rollins hit Ambrose with his Money in the Bank briefcase.
 The following night on Raw, Ambrose faced Rollins in a Falls Count Anywhere match, which Ambrose lost by knockout after interference from Kane once again.
 After the match, Rollins curb stomped his head through cinder blocks, giving Ambrose kayfabe (fictional) "head and spine trauma" and causing him to take a hiatus from WWE.
-Ambrose returned at Night of Champions in September and attacked Rollins.
-The duo faced off in a Hell in a Cell match the following month at the namesake event, where Ambrose lost again when the returning Bray Wyatt interfered and attacked him.
+Ambrose returned at Night of Champions on September 21 and attacked Rollins.
+The duo faced off in a Hell in a Cell match the following month at Hell in a Cell on October 26, where Ambrose lost again when the returning Bray Wyatt interfered and attacked him.

-After consecutive losses to Wyatt at the Survivor Series and TLC pay-per-views, Ambrose defeated Wyatt in a Boot Camp Match at Tribute to the Troops, before losing to Wyatt yet again in a Miracle on 34th Street Fight on the December 22 episode of Raw.
-The feud between the two concluded when Wyatt defeated Ambrose in an ambulance match on the January 5, 2015 episode of Raw.
+After consecutive losses to Wyatt at Survivor Series on November 23 and TLC: Tables, Ladders & Chairs on December 14, Ambrose defeated Wyatt in a Boot Camp Match at Tribute to the Troops, before losing to Wyatt yet again in a Miracle on 34th Street Fight on the December 22 episode of Raw.
+The feud between the two concluded when Wyatt defeated Ambrose in an ambulance match on the January 5, 2015, episode of Raw.
 At the Royal Rumble on January 25, Ambrose participated in the Royal Rumble match, but was eliminated by Big Show and Kane.
 Ambrose then began a feud with Intercontinental Champion Bad News Barrett.
-He failed to win the championship from Barrett at Fastlane and WrestleMania 31.
+He failed to win the championship from Barrett at Fastlane on February 22 and WrestleMania 31 on March 29.
 Ambrose defeated Luke Harper at Extreme Rules in a Chicago Street Fight on April 26, his first singles victory on a pay-per-view event since The Shield split up.
 The following night on Raw, Ambrose competed in the 2015 King of the Ring tournament, but was disqualified from the competition during his quarterfinal match with Sheamus, after interference from Dolph Ziggler.